On the hunt for an Xbox today? Here’s how to find one in stock

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock – live: Currys restock available now – how to get a console today
+Xbox series X stock – live: Currys restock available now – how to get console

 We’re bringing you live Xbox series X restock news and the latest updates from Amazon, Smyths, AO and more